SRFeesha/DFC-VUE/README.md

 **Note**
 At this stage of the project the vue permission are set to public.
 When the project will be set to production mode, this _MUST_ be changed.

-### Build setup

-    ``` bash
-        # install dependencies
-        npm install

-        # serve with hot reload at localhost:8080
-        npm run dev

-        # build for production with minification
-        npm run build

-        # build for production and view the bundle analyzer report
-        npm run build --report
-        ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## Consideration